 #5: Some Other Considerations

-Although Vue.js is not the smallest JS framework, it’s still rather slim — just 18-21KB.
-React.js, on the other hand, weighs around 60KB.
+Although Vue.js is not the smallest JS framework, it’s still rather slim — just 18-21KB at the time of writing.
+React.js, on the other hand, weighs around 60KB at the time of writing.
 It means that users can download Vue in no time and that, on average, it performs faster than the majority of its competitors, including React.

 Business owners don’t have to worry that either of the technologies will soon vanish forever.
 Both Vue and React are being actively developed.
 For example, the latest version of React.js at the moment of writing this post — 16.12.0 — was released on November 14, 2019.